richardmarquez2001/Minesweeper/README.md

 * First version of the game, added functionality for a single game.
 * Game can be ran once, reload to restart the game. alert popups indicate whether you won or lost.

+## Future Plans

+* Adding a flag feature with right click
+* Adding a timer
+* Creating a home page with settings
+* Restyling of entire project
+* Planning to deploy website online, so you don't have to download this project!
 ## Author

 * **Richard Marquez** - *Main Author*